 Love fruit but don’t think you can manage a large #10 tin?
 You might want to check out the pack of 6 Case Pack of MyChoice Freeze-Dried Fruit in pantry size tins.
-The price right now is $39.99 instead of the regular price of $54.95.
 I eat a lot of fruit – and I mean a lot – so I am always quick to find the bargains in this area.

 This particular selection includes apricots, blackberries, mango, raspberries, strawberries and peaches.

 Thought I would mention that the UCO Stormproof Matches and Case are also available for just a few bucks.

 CLICK HERE to receive Backdoor Survival Posts by Email (usually on Tuesday, Thursday and Sunday)

 CLICK HERE to sign up for the new Backdoor Survival Newsletter!
 (Periodically)